-Gunlock adds that there are two types of back pain - acute and chronic.
+There are two types of back pain - acute and chronic.
 Acute pain starts suddenly and can last for up to six weeks.
 Acute pain can occur if, for example, you move heavy furniture into a new home or participate in a strenuous activity that you haven't done in a long time.